 Recently I was reminded that not all new photographers know, or have an idea of what should be in their basic or beginner's camera kit.
 If you are new to the art of photography, the following items are a great starting point.Read More

 - Attitude – This sets the tone for the rest of the workshop.
 While our groups are kept small, we all have differing personalities.
 However, we all have one thing in common; Nature Photography.
 Bring an open mind.
 I challenge my clients to move away from their comfort zone and try something different.
 That is why we are here.
-To learn something new, a new way of seeing.
+To learn something new, maybe even a new way of seeing.

 - Equipment – Make sure your equipment is in good working order.
 The less you have to work with faulty or worn out equipment, the less you will be frustrated.
 Bring your new equipment, whether is a new camera, macro lens, or tilt and shift lens, we will teach you how to use it.